API Discovery

 • blogs/boolean-as-primitive-argument

-then, you should configure the rule as:
+Then, you should configure the rule as:

 Traceable renames the URL as blogs/$1.
 In the renamed URL, $1 points to the first captured group.
 Similarly, $2 captures the second group, $3 captures the third group, and so on.